Omni-guides/Wabbajack-Modlist-Linux/README.md

 ### Manual Configuration
 The steps included in each guide have been used to get Wabbajack Modlists running on Linux, but not the Wabbajack application itself.
 As it stands, there is currently **no way** to run Wabbajack itself on Linux - the best efforts so far still result in instability and lack of function.
 With the steps in this guide, I have confirmed success with Modlists for Skyrim, Fallout 4, Oblivion, Fallout New Vegas, and more, and on platforms such as Steam Deck (SteamOS/Arch), Garuda Linux (Arch) and Fedora/Nobara - though the process should be largely the same for most Linux distros.

-Until there is an officially supported version of Wabbajack for Linux, my recommendation is to use a Windows system to run the Wabbajack application and perform the initial download of the Wabbajack Modlist you want to use.
-I run a small-ish Windows VM on my gaming desktop with the sole purpose of running Wabbajack and to download Wabbajack lists.
-Utilising Samba, I download and install the modlists directly to my Linux Filesystem, and then run the Automation Script on my Linux system, or carry out the steps in these guides.
-You can read more about my setup [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/My-Wabbajack-VM-Setup).

 Steam Deck users can follow the Modlist-specific guides linked, to get step-by-step instructions to get you up and running for your chosen Modlist.